clulab/processors/README.md

 + **Discourse parsing** - we include a complete RST parser; simply instantiate `CoreNLPProcessor` with `withDiscourse = true`.
 + **Biomedical tools** - we now include tools to process biomedical texts, which can be used under the same simple interface.

-# How to compile
+# How to compile the source code

-This is a standard Maven project, so use the `mvn package` command to build the jar file, which will be stored in the `target/` directory,e.g., `target/processors-3.0.jar`.
-Run the `scripts/mk_model_jar` script to build the models jar file, which will stored under the same `target/` directory, e.g., `target/processors-3.0-models.jar`.
-.
+This is a standard sbt project, so use the usual commands, e.g., `sbt compile`, `sbt assembly`, to compile.
-Add these generated jar files to your $CLASSPATH, along with the other necessary dependency jars.
-Take a look at `scripts/run` to see which dependencies are necessary at runtime.
+Add the generated jar files under `target/` to your $CLASSPATH, along with the other necessary dependency jars.
+Take a look at `build.sbt` to see which dependencies are necessary at runtime.

 # How to use it